bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Caching
 Caching is important to allow for improved performance.
 - Platform caching - this can be enabled by defining cache regions
-- Static resource minification and caching - web resouces such as css and javascript files can be minifies and combined and cached using the wro4j library that is bundled with commerce
+- Static resource minification and caching - web resouces such as css and javascript files can be minified and combined and cached using the wro4j library that is bundled with commerce
 - Request caching - this can be defined for RESTful endpoints
 - Usage of CDNs - static web resources should be cached in CDNs where applicable
 - Static content - static web pages can be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes